serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ### Configuring MovieCastEditor to Use MovieCastEditDialog

-Get a copy of MovieCastDialog.ts as MovieCastEditDialog.ts and modify it like below:
+Create a *MovieCastEditDialog.ts* file next to *MovieCastEditor.ts* and modify it like below:

 ```ts
 /// <reference path="../../Common/Helpers/GridEditorDialog.ts" />